Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Lifetime of domain walls under biases

 where we recall that ${\cal H}$ is the conformal Hubble parameter.
 The change in the volume fraction $dr_V$ during the time interval $d \tau$ is caused by the motion of the domain walls, and it is estimated by

-where $v$ is the averaged velocity of the domain wall along its normal direction toward the false vacuum, and we assume $v > 0$ {and $\epsilon >0$}.\footnote{The motion due to the tension force is locally random, so this evolution equation of $r_V$ should hold even before the bias pressure dominates over the tension force.} In the non-relativistic regime, the velocity evolves as~\cite{Avelino:2008qy}
+where $v$ is the averaged velocity of the domain wall along its normal direction toward the false vacuum, and we assume $v > 0$ {and $\epsilon >0$}.\footnote{The motion due to the tension force is locally random, so this evolution equation of $r_V$ should hold even before the bias pressure dominates over the tension force.
+This is the reason why $r_V$ evolves monotonically with time (see Fig.~\ref{fig:volume_fraction}), and the equality time does not directly determine the lifetime. } In the non-relativistic regime, the velocity evolves as~\cite{Avelino:2008qy}

 where $p\, (\propto \epsilon)$ is given in Eq.~(\ref{eq:pressure}), and the cosmic expansion as well as the tension force can be neglected when $p \gtrsim \sigma H$ and the Lorentz gamma factor $\gamma = {\cal O}(1)$.
 Thus, the velocity is approximately given by $v \simeq (p/\sigma)(\tau - \tau')$, where $\tau'$ is an integration constant.
 Therefore, the decrease of $r_V$ depends on a combination of ${\cal A}_2 \epsilon$.
 Except for very large values of $\epsilon$, it is reasonable to assume that ${\cal A}_2$ is proportional to $\bar{{\cal A}}_2$.
 This naive argument explains why the agreement becomes better when the lifetime is plotted as a function of $\bar{{\cal A}}_2 \epsilon$ rather than $\epsilon$.